geosoft1/tools/wiki/Cloud tool.md

 If you get `lost connection` see [troubleshooting](#troubleshooting)

-`.servers` file are also created in local project folder and will keep this informations but not the password.
+`.config` file are also created in local project folder and will keep this informations but not the password.
 Further cloud commands will use this file.

-Delete the `.servers` file and run `cloud init` again to connect to other machines.
+Delete the `.config` file and run `cloud init` again to connect to other machines.
 Also you can modify the file to switch the server runtime.

 Note that the `init` funtion is invoked automaticaly if no connection is found by the other commands.